kgish/ember-rails-template/README.md

 To configure your EmberCLI-Rails applications for Heroku:

-1. Execute rails generate ember:herokun.
+1. Execute rails generate ember:heroku.
 2. Commit the newly generated files.
 3. Add the NodeJS buildpack and configure NPM to include the bower dependency's executable file.